top of page

 Octopus Capital

-There’s no place like home: Real estate’s role in social transformation
+There’s no place like home: Social Infrastructure Real Estate’s role in social transformation

 Jack Burnham, Head of Affordable Housing at Octopus Capital, will lead a discussion on the need for investment in the UK’s social infrastructure.
 He’ll explore how real estate can help foster social change and highlight what Octopus is doing to drive positive transformation through impactful investments.